buchstabe/buchstabe.github.io/source/_posts/2018-03-09-how-to-install-zotero-standalone-on-linux.markdown

 categories: Zotero
 ---

-# How to install Zotero Standalone on Linux

 [Zotero](https://www.zotero.org/) is our favorite research tool and the means how we work on bibliography collections.

 As of today Zotero is not distributed any more in form of a Firefox plugin.
 The fifth version of this popular bibliography manager replaced the former _standalone_ version.